Boyle-Lab/TRACE/README.md

 ```
 ./src/init_hmm.py <TF> --motif-number <N>
 ```

+For original Boyle method which doesn't include motif information, there is an initial model available and universal for all TFs in `./data/Boyle_model.txt`.

 ### Perform footprinting by TRACE
 Besides  `<seq.file> <count.file> <slope.file> <init.model.file>`,  the main TRACE program also requires a file `<peak_3.file>` containing regions of interest.
 Please make sure they are the same regions that were used in data processing.